Danaos (NYSE:DAC) Earns Buy Rating from Jefferies Financial Group

-Danaos (NYSE:DAC – Get Free Report)‘s stock had its “buy” rating restated by research analysts at Jefferies Financial Group in a research report issued on Tuesday, Benzinga reports.
-They currently have a $80.00 target price on the shipping company’s stock.
-Jefferies Financial Group’s price objective indicates a potential upside of 26.14% from the stock’s previous close.
+Jefferies Financial Group restated their buy rating on shares of Danaos (NYSE:DAC – Free Report) in a report published on Tuesday morning, Benzinga reports.
+They currently have a $80.00 price target on the shipping company’s stock.

-Separately, StockNews.com lowered Danaos from a “strong-buy” rating to a “buy” rating in a research report on Monday.
+Separately, StockNews.com downgraded shares of Danaos from a strong-buy rating to a buy rating in a report on Monday.

 About Danaos